lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 To study coevolution of _N. azollae_ and the host ferns, we chose a phylogenomics approach.
 Given the strains of fern and cyanobacterium have speciated recently, we select several genes for phylogeny reconstruction.
 These genes must be single copy in all genomes included, and contain nog more than 10% gaps (+@fig:fig4_Nazollae_pangenome; geometric homogeneity).
 Additionally, these genes must be no more than 95% identical in amino acid residues (+@fig:fig4_Nazollae_pangenome; functional homogeneity).
-The resulting 27 genes (+@fig:fig4_Nazollae_pangenome; phylogenomic core) are extracted as DNA sequence and stored for phylogenomic inference.
+The resulting 27 genes (+@fig:fig4_Nazollae_pangenome; phylogenomic core) are extracted as DNA and amino acid sequences and stored for phylogenomic inference.

 Next, a chloroplast pangenome is constructed to select genes for pangenomic analysis via similar criteria (+@fig:fig4_chloroplast_pangenome).
 Overall, the chloroplast and the _N. azollae_ pangenome appear highly similar.